xinhaoyuan/layout-machi/README.md

 ## Why?

-TL;DR --- I want the control of my layout.
+TL;DR --- To bring back control the window layout.

-1. Dynamic tiling is an overkill, since tiling is only useful for persistent windows, and people extensively use hibernate/sleep these days.
+1. Dynamic tiling can be an overkill, since tiling is only useful for persistent windows, and people extensively use hibernate/sleep these days.
-2. I don't want to have all windows moving around whenever a new window shows up.
+2. Having window moving around can be annoying whenever a new window shows up.
-3. I want to have a flexible layout such that I can quickly adjust to whatever I need.
+3. I want a flexible layout such that I can quickly adjust to whatever I need.

 ## Compatibilities

-I developed it with Awesome 4.3.
+I developed it with Awesome git version.
+Hopefully it works with 4.3 stable.
-Please let me know if it does not work in other versions.
+Please let me know if it does not work in 4.3 or older versions.

 ## Really quick usage